lmtdit/static-combo/README.md

 # Static Combo Handler

-A static combo handler in NodeJS.
+A lightweight ,but powerful static combo handler in NodeJS.
 If you want to use TaoBao-Style combo-hander, please visit [here](https://github.com/lmtdit/static-combo/tree/v1.0.0).

 --------------